Melons - Farmer's Pick ™, Boise, Idaho - Local produce farm stand

 ‘Ananas’ Heirloom Melons date back to the 1700’s, originally from the Mid-East.
 “Ananas” translates to mean “pineapple”, reminiscent of the tropical fruit.
 Golden netted skin like a cantaloupe, very sweet white flesh tinged with pink.
 Thomas Jefferson grew this melon in his garden.

 ‘Blacktail Mountain’ Watermelons, developed in Northern Idaho for the short growing season.
 Early maturing, personal size, seeded, crunchy red flesh with lots of flavor and sweetness.
-The first melon that comes on for us in early August.
+The first melon that comes on for us at the farm stand in early August.